Britney Spears: 2019–2021: Conservatorship dispute, #FreeBritney, and abuse allegations

-On July 26, Rosengart filed a petition seeking to remove Jamie as conservator of Spears's estate and to replace him with Jason Rubin, a Certified Public Accountant (CPA) at Certified Strategies Inc. in Woodland Hills, California.
+On July 26, Rosengart petitioned to replace Jamie with Jason Rubin, a Certified Public Accountant (CPA) at Certified Strategies Inc. in Woodland Hills, California.
 On August 12, Jamie agreed to step down as conservator at some future date, with his lawyers stating that he wanted "an orderly transition to a new conservator".
-On September 7, Jamie filed a petition to end the conservatorship.
+On September 7, Jamie petitioned to end the conservatorship.
 Five days later, Spears announced her engagement to her longtime boyfriend, Sam Asghari, through an Instagram post.
-On September 29, Judge Penny suspended Jamie as conservator of Spears's estate, with accountant John Zabel replacing him on a temporary basis.
-On November 12, Judge Penny terminated the conservatorship.
+After Penny replaced Jamie with accountant John Zabel as conservator on a temporary basis at the end of the month, she terminated conservatorship that November.

-2022–present: Book deal, third marriage, and "Hold Me Closer"
+2022–present: Third marriage, The Woman in Me, and retirement from singing

-On February 21, 2022, it was reported that Spears signed a $15 million book deal for her upcoming memoir, one of the biggest book deals of all time.
-Two months later, she announced her pregnancy with Asghari's child, which ended in a miscarriage the following month.
+In April 2022, she announced her pregnancy with Asghari's child, which ended in a miscarriage the following month.
 The couple married on June 9 at her home in Thousand Oaks, Los Angeles.
-None of Spears's immediate family (including her parents, sister, and brother) were invited; her two sons did not attend.
-Spears's first husband, Jason Alexander, attempted to crash the wedding by breaking into her home, armed with a knife, but was arrested.
-Spears had a three-year restraining order against him.
-Spears and Asghari soon moved from Thousand Oaks to a $11.8 million mansion in Calabasas.
+None of Spears' immediate family (including her parents, sister, and brother) were invited; her two sons did not attend.
+Spears' ex-husband, Jason Alexander, attempted to crash the wedding by breaking into her home, armed with a knife, but was arrested.
+A three-year restraining order was subsequently enacted.
 On August 26, Spears and English musician Elton John released the duet "Hold Me Closer", a remake of John's 1972 single "Tiny Dancer".
-It was Spears's first musical release since the termination of her conservatorship.
+It was Spears' first musical release since dissolving her conservatorship.
 "Hold Me Closer" debuted at number six on the US Billboard Hot 100, becoming her 14th top-ten single and her highest-charting song in the chart since "Scream & Shout" (2012).
-It debuted at number three on the UK Singles Chart.
+It debuted at number three on the UK Singles Chart, earning Spears her 24th top-ten.
+The song peaked at number 1 in Australia.